Quick & Easy Repurposed Teacup Pumpkin

-I grabbed a vintage baking pan from my stash and placed the teacups around the inside.
+So I grabbed a vintage baking pan from my stash and placed the teacups around the inside.
+This baking pan is perfect because you don’t really notice it.

-I could have painted the pan ivory or copper, but this project was meant to be more organic than that…. just grabbing things the way they are and putting them together to make something.
+I could have painted the pan ivory or copper, but this project was meant to be more organic than that.

 That’s when repurposing is the most fun for me.